Who Should Attend This Course

 As a result of this course participants will be able to:

-- Identify evaluation and management (E/M) services that are part of the global payment and those that may be separately billed
+- Identify the services that are part of the global package and services that may be billed in addition to procedure codes.

 - E/M modifiers